MIT-LAE/APCEMM/README.md

 # README for the APCEMM Source code repository

 APCEMM stands for Aircraft Plume Chemistry Emission and Microphysics Model.
 The model aims to assess the chemical and microphysical perturbations introduced by a conventional aircraft, equipped with gas turbine engines.
 Global chemistry transport models commonly assume that emissions are released in grid-boxes that can be several orders of magnitude greater than an airplane's typical dimensions.
 APCEMM accounts for the fine-scale representation of an aircraft plume.
 To account for plume-scale processes, APCEMM has the option of computing effective emissions that correspond to what should be released in a grid-box model to match the plume model's output.

+Currently, we are focusing on the development of the contrail modeling components of APCEMM.
+The chemistry modules are for the time being incompatible with the current version of the code and hence should be disabled until development resumes.

 ## APCEMM Development